EdddieN/machinon/documentation/machinon_install_guide.md

 5. A very easy installation wizard will appear, choose to install Raspbian Lite and follow instructions.
 You may need to configure your WiFi if not using cabled networking with DHCP.
 6. The installation takes some minutes depending of your network connection.

-#### Using Raspbian image
+#### Using Raspbian Image
+This method is preferred for headless installs (no keyboard or screen) with the Pi mounted in a Machinon unit.

-1. Download the Raspbian Stretch Lite OS .zip image from the Raspbian site.
+1. Download the Raspbian Stretch Lite OS .zip image from the Raspbian site: https://www.raspberrypi.org/downloads/raspbian/
-2. "Burn" the image into SD card using one of the various tools available on internet.
-For OSX I used `balenaEtcher`, which can load  .iso, .img and even .zip images into cards.
+2. "Burn" the image onto a microSD card (min 4 GB size) using one of the various tools available.
+For OSX and Windows you can use `balenaEtcher` (reads .iso, .img and .zip images).
+On Windows, you can use `Win32DiskImager` (.img only), Rufus (.img and .zip) and others.
+3. After the image is written, open the card's `boot` partition and create an empty file named `ssh` (no file extension).
+This will enable SSH access to the Pi.
-3. Eject SD card safely, put it into Raspberry, attach keyboard, network cable, monitor, etc... and power it on.
+4. Eject SD card safely, put it into Raspberry Pi (either bare Pi or mounted in a Machinon unit), attach network cable and power it up.
+You can then find the Pi's IP address and log in using any SSH client.

 ### Post installation setup: